Warning: Disconnect power before servicing.

 CodeMeaning

-8-4The 8-4 error code on a KitchenAid dishwasher means the control board detected a heater circuit fault - the heating element did not raise water temperature to the required level within the expected cycle time.
-This numeric code appears on KitchenAid models with a digital display and is equivalent to the Clean light 7-blink code on indicator-only models.
+8-4The 8-4 error code means the control board detected a heater circuit fault.
+The heating element didn't raise water temperature to the required level within the expected cycle time.
+It shows on KitchenAid models with a digital display and it's equivalent to the Clean light 7-blink code on indicator-only models.

-CLEAN-8-BLINKEight blinks of the Clean light on a KitchenAid dishwasher means the control board has detected low wash performance - the dishwasher completed a cycle but the washing conditions (water pressure, temperature, or spray arm function) were below minimum thresholds.
-This is not typically a component failure - it is a performance fault that points to maintenance issues.
+CLEAN-8-BLINKEight blinks of the Clean light means the control board detected low wash performance.
+The dishwasher finished a cycle but the washing conditions, like water pressure, temperature, or spray arm coverage, fell below its minimum thresholds.
+This isn't typically a failed component.
+It's a performance fault pointing straight at maintenance issues.

 lowbeginner